 The ZX Flux is the first in the whole line of ZX shoes designed to balance sporty performance and street-ready style.
 It retains the DNA of the original ZX shoes while keeping its design in a minimal approach.
 Other features of the original were scraped off, but the essentials like the TPU heel stabilizer and the Torsion bar remained.
 The one-piece upper, however, is a brand new feature.

-In 2015, the Adidas Originals released its Xeno Collection that includes three silhouettes – the Superstar, the Attitude, and the ZX Flux.
-Introduced through this collection is the Xeno technology, a light responsive technology from Adidas which makes the shoe “light up” once hit with flash.
-The designs were inspired by a snake with highly iridescent scales – the Xenopeltis snake, hence the name XENO.
-Although Adidas has been known for incorporating snakeskin patterns into its shoes, the XENO collection takes the brand to another level.
+In 2015, the Adidas Originals released its Xeno Collection that includes three silhouettes – the Superstar, the Attitude Hi, and the ZX Flux.
+Introduced through this collection is the Xeno technology, a light responsive technology from Adidas which makes the shoe "light up" once hit with flash.
+The designs were inspired by a snake with highly iridescent scales – the Xenopeltis snake, hence the name Xeno.
+Although the brand has been known for incorporating snakeskin patterns into its Adidas shoe line-up, the Xeno collection takes the brand to another level.

 - These shoes feature the Torsion technology, which provides arch support while allowing forefoot and heel flexibility.